What is a PEO?

 Strong economic growth in China attracts every year more foreign companies wishing to conquer the Chinese consumer market.
 However, they often discover too late that the administrative and legal processes inherent in setting up a business in China are often long and complex.
 Did you know that the average time to create even just a representative office in China is between 4 and 6 months?
 As for the creation of a WFOE (Wholly Foreign-Owned Enterprise), so do not expect to have completed in less than 8 months in the best case.

-INS Global is a leading PEO in Asia.
-With over 10 years of experience, INS Global has helped over 300 foreign enterprises to start, expand and develop their business activities in Asia with its Employment Services.
-Contact us today to discuss how a PEO can help your business with its expansion into Asia.
+INS Global is one of the world’s leading PEO providers.
+With over 15 years of experience, INS Global has helped over 600 foreign enterprises to start, expand and develop their business activities in Asia and around the globe with its Employment Services.
+Contact us today to discuss how a PEO can help your business with its expansion into China, Asia, and the world.